Coburg (district)

 Coburg ([ˈkoːbʊʁk]) is a Landkreis (district) in Bavaria, Germany.
 It is bounded by (from the east and clockwise) the districts of Kronach, Lichtenfels, Bamberg and Haßberge, and by the state of Thuringia (districts Hildburghausen and Sonneberg).
 The district surrounds, but does not include the city of Coburg.

 History

-The city of Coburg largely influences the history of the district.
+The city of Coburg has largely influenced the history of the district.
 From 1826 to 1918, the region was part of the small duchy of Saxe-Coburg-Gotha (see Thuringia).
 In a referendum from 1919, the Coburg portion of this state decided to join Bavaria (united in 1920).
 The present district is identical to that portion but excludes Coburg and the exclave of Königsberg, which is part of Haßberge district.
 The city of Neustadt was a district-free city until 1972 and was then incorporated into the district.

 Geography

 The district is located in the hilly country between the Thuringian Slate Mountains and the Main valley.